spring-projects/spring-data-neo4j/CONTRIBUTING.md

 ## 📄 License

-By contributing to Spring Data FalkorDB, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to Spring Data FalkorDB, you agree that your contributions will be licensed under the MIT License.

 ---